valango/assert-fine/README.md

 In front-end code, the message and stack values may be slightly different from what they might be in case of Node.js assert.

-When error occurs in hook callback, the `.message` and `.stack` property values of `AssertionError` instance will indicate this.
+When error occurs in hook callback or during formatting, the `.message` and `.stack` property values of `AssertionError` instance will indicate this.
 If this happens, the `.message` will be multi-line string similar to:

 ```
-Failure in callback
+Assertion callback failed too!
   Error: Intentional
     at apply (/Users/me/dev/_components/assert-fine/test/main.spec.js:15:11)
     at ok (/Users/me/dev/_components/assert-fine/index.js:37:24)